Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 Kansas Stats and Trends

-- So far this year Kansas has one win against the spread.

-- The Jayhawks have been underdogs by 30.5 points or more two times this year and covered the spread once.
+- The Jayhawks have covered the spread once this year when underdogs by 30.5 points or more (in two chances).

-- Kansas' games this season have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- The Jayhawks have turned the ball over 10 times, four fewer times than the Longhorns have forced turnovers (14).
+- This year the Jayhawks have 10 turnovers, four fewer than the Longhorns have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.